 The Zantac lawsuits claim that Zantac can be contaminated with the cancer-causing substance N-nitrosodimethylamine (NDMA).

-The first Zantac lawsuit was filed in California the day the FDA issued its advisory.
-Plaintiffs accuse drugmakers Sanofi and Boerhringer Ingelheim of manufacturing, marketing, and selling a product they knew or should have known had been contaminated with an industrial chemical known to cause cancer.
+The first Zantac lawsuit was filed in California in 2019.
+In that lawsuit, the plaintiffs accuse drugmakers Sanofi and Boerhringer Ingelheim of manufacturing, marketing, and selling a product they knew or should have known had been contaminated with an industrial chemical known to cause cancer.

 Despite the availability of this information, the drugmakers chose not to disclose this risk to the government or to consumers.